Andronica-dev/Cleanpro-portfolio/README.md

 # Cleanpro-portfolio
-This is my first HTML website with no ai assisting in the coding only assisting in the content.
-This Site is an example business site.
+This site is about an example business that deals with selling cleaning products.It will form part of my portfolio.
+The initial biuld is done with only HTML and will have CSS added once i have finished learning it.